Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeWithCustomModel.md

 ## Use a custom model to analyze a document from a URI

-To analyze a given file at a URI, use the `StartAnalyzeDocumentFromUri` method.
+To analyze a given file at a URI, use the `AnalyzeDocumentFromUri` method.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.

 ```C# Snippet:FormRecognizerAnalyzeWithCustomModelFromUriAsync
 string modelId = "<modelId>";